How to make shades in tattoos? | 10 MASTERS

 Realistic back tattoo

-What is Greywash?
+What is Graywash?

 Greywash is a technique where pure black inks are specially diluted to create more fluid shadows.